library(tidyverse)

 RDA model configuration 1

 We start by feature engineering a variable title (see above and the key for modeling EDA for more information).
 We extract the passengers’ titles from their names (e.g., “Mr” or “Miss”).
 This variable represents a combination of age and sex because titles differ by both.
-That also means I can use age and sex variables to help fill in values when title is missing.
+That also means I can eventually use age and sex variables to help fill in values when title is missing.
 Because there are many unique titles, we collapse it down into a sparse version (sparse_title).
-This isn’t required for for the homework but we show it to you here for learning purposes
+This isn’t required for for the homework but we show it to you here for learning purposes.

 Set up recipe